 Thawing enclosed pipes is a lot trickier than thawing exposed pipes, but there are options.
 You could turn up the heat in your home.
 This can give the frozen blockage the heat needed to melt it and clear the pipes.

-An infrared light can also work well if you know where in your wall the pipe is frozen.
+Infrared light can also work well if you know where in your wall the pipe is frozen.
 The heat from the lamp can then be used to penetrate the wall and allow the pipe to defrost.

-Your third option is to cut away a section of the wall, if this is something you are comfortable doing.
+Your third option is to cut away a section of the wall if this is something you are comfortable doing.
 You can then use one of the methods we recommended for exposed frozen pipes.

 Call in the professionals

 If you are unable to thaw the pipes or don’t have the time, skills, tools or experience to thaw your frozen pipes then give us a call.
 We can help thaw your pipes and remedy the problem for you.
-We will also share some advice with you to avoid the risk of frozen or bust pipes in the future.
+We will also share some advice with you to avoid the risk of frozen or burst pipes in the future.